cloud-ark/kubeplus/README.rst

 Binding Functions
 ------------------

 The main goal of KubePlus is to make it easy for Custom Resource users to define "stacks" of Custom Resources to achieve their end goals.
+In Kubernetes 'labels', 'label selectors' and name-based dns resolution satisfy the binding needs between built-in resources.
+However, when using Custom Resources from different Operators these built-in mechanisms need to be augmented with runtime information across different Custom Resources, or orchestrating actions on multiple Custom and/or built-in resources.
 Towards this we have defined following functions that can be used to glue different Custom Resources together.

 .. code-block:: bash